 Alcohol boils at a lower temperature than water.
 The boiling point of alcohol is 186.8°, compared to water which boils at 212°.
 Technically, products can be considered non-alcoholic when the alcohol content reaches .5%.
 So how long does that take?

 Well as we learned in the above section, that depends on the heat source, cooking time, and a few other factors.

 This handy chart courtesy of the US Department of Agriculture may help in getting you some answers though for other cooking methods and how much alcohol remains:

 Alcohol Burn-off Chart – US Dept of Agriculture

-To be totally safe when cooking foods with wine, simmer foods for at least 2 hours.
+To be totally safe when cooking foods with wine, have the end of the cooking time be at least 2 hours.
 Make sure to add the wine at the start of that to ensure only a trace of alcohol remains by the end of cooking.

 Thinking about a Crock-Pot?